M&Y Maintenance and Construction Privacy Notice

 14. Job applicants

 Regenda Homes is the data controller for the information you provide during the employment recruitment process.
-If you have any queries about the process or how we handle your information please contact us.

 The following explains how Regenda uses the information you provide in your application, along with your rights, our reasons for requesting it and who will have access to it.